clearent/Boarding-API-Examples/README.md

 # 3. Use postman to import the tests contained in the repository:
 Go to File > Import and select a file with the .postman_collection.json extension.

-# 4. Update the variables for the test to include your AccessKey, MerchantID, and ExchangeID.
+# 4. Update the variables in the tests to match those provided for your integration.
 Right click the imported test folder and select Edit and then click the Variables tab.
-Replace the values in there with those for your integration.
+Replace AccessKey, MerchantID, and ExchangeID values with those provided for your integration.

 # 5. Run the tests.
 Click the arrow next to the imported test folder and then click Run.